fpereiro/gotoB/tutorial/tutorial.md

 Modern webapps - including those built with gotoв - are reliant on JS.
 But they still use HTML & CSS.
 Even the most modern frontend frameworks still need to rely on HTML and CSS to create web apps.

 The HTML and CSS represent the actual content of the page.
 HTML is what is shown on the page, while the CSS changes the way that the HTML looks.
-JS is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible to write webapps without JS.
+JS is usually there to produce some changes on the HTML and CSS, but it is not strictly necessary and it is actually possible (although nowadays rare) to write webapps without JS.

 HTML, CSS and JS are text files, really.
 They have to conform to certain rules (very strict ones in the case of JS), but they are humanly readable and can be opened on any text editor.